ThomasAuriel/HTML-Handbook/data/30-Mechanism/30-Markdown/30-Markdown.md

 For more information, the javascript API used in this handbook is **[Showdown](https://github.com/showdownjs/showdown)**

 You can also insert html balises in the content.
 However, be wared that it can be instable since CreateHandbook.jar use the java XML api [javax.xml.parsers.DocumentBuilder](https://docs.oracle.com/javase/7/docs/api/javax/xml/parsers/DocumentBuilder.html).
-But simple and most commun html balises should work.
+The balise img which is usually not closed, should be when you want add it.
+But simple and most commun other html balises should work.

 </content>
 <subcontent/>